Bruno (footballer, born 1984)

-Bruno Fernandes das Dores de Souza (born 23 December 1984), known as Bruno Fernandes or Goleiro Bruno ('Goalkeeper Bruno'), is a Brazilian convicted murderer and professional footballer who played as a goalkeeper.
+Bruno Fernandes das Dores de Souza (born 23 December 1984), commonly known in Brazil as Goleiro Bruno (the Goalkeeper Bruno) and sometimes erroneously by international sources as Bruno Fernandes, is a Brazilian professional footballer who plays as a goalkeeper.

-Between 2007 and 2009, he was a trophy-winning goalkeeper at the Brazilian club Flamengo.
-In 2010, he was charged with the assault, torture and murder of his extramarital girlfriend and mother of his youngest child.
-In 2013, he was found guilty of ordering her murder, hiding the body and kidnapping his baby son, and was sentenced to a 22-year jail term, but in February 2017, he was released pending an appeal.
+Between 2007 and 2009, Bruno was a key player for Rio de Janeiro giants Flamengo.
+In 2010, he was charged with the assault, torture and murder of his extramarital girlfriend and mother of his youngest child, Eliza Samudio.
+In 2013, he was found guilty of ordering Samudio's murder, hiding the body and kidnapping his baby son, and was sentenced to 22 years in prison, but was released pending appeal in February 2017.
 In April 2017, Brazil's Supreme Court ordered his re-arrest.
-In July 2019, he was released to serve partial house arrest, being able to work or train in the day, while having to return to his house for the night.
-He subsequently joined three football clubs; Poços de Caldas in 2019, Rio Branco Football Club in 2020, and Atlético Carioca in 2021.
+In July 2019, he was released to serve a partial house arrest, being able to work or train during the day while having to return to his house for the night.
+He subsequently joined three football clubs: Poços de Caldas in 2019, Rio Branco Football Club in 2020 and Atlético Carioca in 2021.

 Club career

 Corinthians

-In 2006, Bruno was signed by investment fund Media Sports Investments, which has been linked to various transactions with Atlético Mineiro; the deal was speculated to have been worth around €2 million, plus 15% on a future deal.
-He went on to sign a contract, until the end of the year, with Corinthians, then a partner of MSI.
-However, following manager Émerson Leão's continuous refusal to play Bruno over home-grown keeper Marcelo, Bruno became deeply unsatisfied.
-With no match played for Corinthians, he was loaned out to Flamengo.
+In 2006, Bruno was signed by investment fund Media Sports Investments, which has been linked to various transactions with his hometown club Atlético Mineiro; the deal was speculated to have been worth around €2 million, plus 15% on a future deal.
+He went on to join Corinthians, then a partner of MSI, but quickly became unsatisfied as manager Émerson Leão continuously picked Silvio Luiz and Marcelo over him.
+The Timão accepted his request for a loan to Flamengo afterwards.